 Phlebotomy can also be a great way to travel the world.
 Traveling phlebotomists are always needed, both at home and overseas.
 From local blood drives to disaster zones in faraway countries, there’s plenty of demand for phlebotomists the right qualifications.

 In this article, we’re going to look at what a mobile phlebotomist does.
 We’ll examine their responsibilities, the benefits of these positions, and how you can become a certified traveling phlebotomist too.
 If you’ve ever considered a career change, it’s time to find out more.

 - 1 What is a Phlebotomist?

 - 2 How to become a Traveling Phlebotomist

 - 3 Finding a Job as a Mobile Phlebotomist

 First, we’re going to look at what a phlebotomist is, and what they do.
 A phlebotomist is primarily a medical professional who draws blood samples from a patient.
 These blood samples are needed for a multitude of reasons and can be used to diagnose a plethora of illnesses and conditions.

-Phlebotomists are also needed at blood drives, where organizations arrange for volunteers from the community to donate some of their own blood.
-This is then used for vital transfusions for those who are seriously ill in hospital.
+Phlebotomists are also needed for blood drives, where organizations arrange for volunteers from the community to donate some of their blood.
+This is then used for blood transfusions for those who are seriously ill in hospital.
 A phlebotomist will be present at these drives to draw the correct amount of blood and ensure it’s correctly labeled for the hospital’s use.